itsharryshelton/BulkPortScanner/README.md

 To scan every single port, will take longer however, so I recommend you stick to the top 100 which takes a couple seconds per IP or enter the ports you want to scan.

 There is a built-in 1 second delay between IP, this is on purpose to ensure no overloading happens - feel free to remove if you want it even quicker.

+## 📖 Prerequisites

+Main Application for Scanning - You will need to install NMap for the function to work - https://nmap.org/

+Results Reviewer Beta Feature - Currently still requires Python to be installed onto the machine while this feature is in beta

 ---